Dylan Carlson Player Props: Cardinals vs. Cubs

-The St. Louis Cardinals, including Dylan Carlson and his .441 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Marcus Stroman and the Chicago Cubs at Wrigley Field, Monday at 7:40 PM ET.
+The St. Louis Cardinals, including Dylan Carlson and his .432 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Justin Steele and the Chicago Cubs at Wrigley Field, Wednesday at 7:40 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Tigers.
+In his previous game he had a one-hit showing (1-for-4) against the Cubs.

 Dylan Carlson Game Info & Props vs. the Cubs